 Many – including physicians and health-care workers of all stripes – have been skeptical of the universal masking mandates, as well as the curfews and ‘stay at home’ orders, and their prophylactic efficacy: but many also scared to speak out.
 They have wondered more than once what layers of fabric might do to stop a virus that is so small it almost obeys the rules of the quantum world People speak of ‘particularates’ and ‘expectoration’ in solemn and grave tones, as though viruses could vector no other way, when in fact there are any number of ‘other ways’.
 Anthony Fauci was doubtful of the masks at first – in fact, with all his decades in virology, he claimed masks ineffective, as did just about everyone else, but you could wear them if you want, if doing so made you feel better.
-Then, he changed his tune, claiming that he only said that because there weren’t enough masks to go around, and, behold, now there are, so ignore what he just said.
+Then, he changed his tune – which is his prerogative, even if we might demur at his sudden volte-face – but with the disconcerting claim that he said that masks were more or less useless because there weren’t enough masks to go around, and, behold, now there are, and they’re now super-effective – but only with two or three! – so ignore what he just said.

-As far as we know, Fauci has not repented of his deceit – but, then, who does in our world of doublespeak, where lying is now as facile as breathing, or at least as breathing used to be?
+He seems to think such deceit is justifiable, which makes one wonder where else he considers this ‘justifiable’.
+As far as we know, Fauci has not repented – but, then, who does in our world of doublespeak, where lying is now as facile as breathing, or at least as breathing used to be?
 But he is doubling down on masks, now claiming we should double – soon, perhaps even triple! – our masks, reasoning that if one works so well, two are ‘likely’ (the adverb is his own) to work even better, even if those who have difficulty breathing in one, might feel more suffocated in two.

 ‘Likely’.
 Hmm.
 Not a term that inspires confidence.
 The skepticism of many is corroborated, for it is far from conclusive that masks even work, with some evidence that they may even be counter-productive.
 A common sense perspective (and never discount the value of common sense) leads one to wonder – even ‘feel’ – what happens when the masks themselves get contaminated from constant fiddling, moisture, bacteria, saliva, mucous.
 Why would they not become vectors for viruses and other nasty critters?